isomerpages/moe-westspringsec/_programmes/Character and Citizenship Ed/Sexuality Education.md

 *   Abstinence, and how to avoid contracting STIs and HIV.
 *   Skills on making responsible decisions, being assertive and how to say “no” to sexual advances and resist peer pressure.

-You may [Click here](/files/CCE/eteens-programme-2017.pdf) for more information on _eTeens_ programme.
+You may [click here](/files/CCE/eteens-programme-2017.pdf) for more information.

+For more information, please email us at [westspringss@moe.edu.sg]on _eTeens_ programme.